 Can a Mommy Makeover Remove a C-Section Scar?

 Many of my tummy tuck and mommy makeover patients are mothers who have had Caesarean sections, hernias, or other lower abdominal surgeries which have resulted in visible, discolored scars.
 Most often, these surgeries are not performed by a surgeon trained to reduce scarring (as board-certified plastic surgeons are), thus leaving more conspicuous scars along the incision.
 When patients come to me for a mommy makeovers, I’m sometimes able to address those scars as I remove excess skin, reducing their appearance or sometimes removing the scars altogether.

-You can see an example of this in the patient before-and-after images from our gallery below.
-This patient is a 31-year-old mother of 3, who received an abdominoplasty to reduce excess skin and contour her abdomen.
+One exmple of this is a 31-year-old mother of 3, who received an abdominoplasty to reduce excess skin and contour her abdomen.
 I was able to reduce the appearance of a previous umbilical hernia scar through the surgery.
 Additionally, she began using a scar therapy treatment called embrace® immediately after surgery to reduce the appearance of her scar quickly and efficiently.